Crescentius Richard Duerr

-Brother Crescentius Richard, F.S.C., was an American De La Salle Brother who was instrumental in the transformation of De La Salle University in the Philippines into a pillar of Philippine education.
+Brother Crescentius Richard, F.S.C. (born Richard Henry Duerr; 1922 – June 18, 2005), was an American De La Salle Brother who was instrumental in the transformation of the De La Salle University in the Philippines into a pillar of Philippine education.
 He was President of De La Salle University from 1961 to 1966 and was named its President Emeritus in 1981.

 Early life

 He was born Richard Henry Duerr in 1922 in Brooklyn, New York, the third of four children.
 He studied at St. James Diocesan High School in Loughlin and St. Joseph's Normal Institute in Barrytown, New York, graduating valedictorian from both schools.
 In 1935, at the age of 13, he entered the junior novitiate of the Christian Brothers in New York and began his postulancy on June 26, 1936.
 On September 7, 1936, he received the religious habit and was given the religious name Crescentius Richard.